grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Shakes gave a fake salute and went rearward toward the galley to take a refill of coffee with him.
 He then climbed downward to the deepest part of the _Prospect_, and then even lower to get back aboard the _Gnat_.

 With the _Gnat_ off and surfaced, the _Prospect_ dove down to one hundred meters.
-Percy was more comfortable with a heavier cover of ocean above her.
+Percy felt more comfortable as soon as she had a heavier cover of ocean above her.

 [//]: # (----- invisible character break)